a-lurker/a-lurker.github.io/docs/openluup.md

 - **StartTime** – the time of the last Luup restart

 ---
-## Appendix: Undocumented features of Luup
+## Appendix 9: Undocumented features of Luup
 The documentation for Luup is poor: out of date, misleading, incomplete, unclear, and sometimes just plain wrong.
 However, "hats off" to those stalwart members of the forum who have contributed to the Wiki.
 During the implementation of openLuup a number of undocumented ‘features’ have come to light.
 In some cases, these features are used by various plugins, either deliberately or unknowingly, through sins of commission or omission.
 As a result, I’ve had to include them in the openLuup implementation.

 If you’re a developer, please try NOT to rely on these things in your plugin code.